Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

  - Hover over the Twitter icon changes icon color.
  - Hover over the Instagram icon changes icon color.
  - Hover over the LinkedIn icon changes icon color.
- - Click on the Facebook icon opens link in a new tab.
+ - Click on the Facebook icon, link opens in a new tab.
- - Click on the Twitter icon opens link in a new tab.
+ - Click on the Twitter icon, link opens in a new tab.
- - Click on the Instagram icon opens link in a new tab.
+ - Click on the Instagram icon, link opens in a new tab.
- - Click on the LinkedIn icon opens link in a new tab.
+ - Click on the LinkedIn icon, link opens in a new tab.

 ### Programming Language Validation